AusClimateService/npcp/reports/phase1/phase1_report.md

-where the difference or ratio between the mean model and observed value over the calibration period (i.e. the mean bias) is removed (via subtraction or division) from the target model data in order to produce the bias corrected model time series.
+where the difference or ratio between the mean model and observed value over the calibration period (i.e. the mean bias) is removed (via subtraction or division) from the target model data in order to produce the bias corrected model timeseries.
 Quantile-based methods are a popular and slightly more sophisticated approach, where the bias is calculated for a series of quantiles (instead of just the mean) and then removed from the corresponding quantiles of the target model data.